Experience effortless, clear breathing like never before.

-Our kits come in three sizes: Small, Medium, and Large.
+Our kits come in three sizes [Small, Medium, & Large].
 Each kit has two bands, slightly varied in size, like this:

-Band size is determined by the width of the bottom of your nose.
-The size chart allows you to measure from the widest part of one nostril to the other.
+Band size is best determined by the width of the bottom of your nose.
+The printable size chart below allows you to measure from the widest part of one nostril to the other.

 If you do not have a printer (or it always seems to be out of ink like ours) don't worry.
 You can use the millimeter side of a ruler to determine your size range.

-The square highlighted in blue shows the size that the user should pick based on the sizing chart.
+The square highlighted in blue shows the size that the user should choose based on the sizing guide.

-Most of the product questions we receive are about sizing, both from people looking to try the band for the first time and those who have already tested out a few different sizes.
-Whether you're about to place your first order, or you've already received your kit in the mail, here are answers to the questions we most frequently receive.
-Have a concern that's not addressed below?
-Contact us here and we'll come up with a solution.
+We receive a lot of questions about sizing, both from people looking to try the band for the first time and those who have already tried a few different sizes.
+Whether you're about to place your first order, or you've already received your kit, here are answers to the questions we most frequently receive.

 Based on feedback we’ve gotten from our test phase users, we’ve learned a couple things.
 One is that most people can fit comfortably within a range of sizes, and like to try out at least two before deciding which works best for them.
 Something else we’ve noticed is that many of our users prefer to have two different sizes for different activities: one for exercise and one for sleeping, or one for their gym routine and another to wear under goggles or a faceplate.
 Plus, sometimes it’s just nice to have an extra option.
 Variety is the spice of life, as they say.